RPD123-byte/Demonstrating-the-Continual-Learning-Capabilities-and-Practical-Application-of-Discrete-Time-Active/README.md

 ---

-This README provides a comprehensive yet clear explanation of your project, focusing on the active inference framework, the hierarchical generative model, the mathematical foundations, and the results interpretation.
-It is designed to help users understand the underlying principles and implementation details of your research process exploration model.
+This README now correctly formats the mathematical equations for proper display in Markdown and maintains a clear, comprehensive structure to explain the project’s principles and implementation.